-For a more complete and detailed discussion of the relationship between skill acquirement and the interrelated cognitive functioning processes, see Addendum 1.
+For a more complete and detailed discussion of the relationship between skill acquirement and the interrelated cognitive functioning processes, see further information held in the Appendix.

 As a general rule, seniors are smart and have a work life history of being good at something.
 Creating "buy in" and a desire to change learned movement patterns or trialing new ski technology can be more successful when considering multiple aspects of the cognitive component.